BrianInGermany/briankennethmusic/singalong.md

 # 23. Raise the Glass High
 Raise your glass!
 Raise your voice!
-Sing a happy little tune, and make some noise;
+Sing a happy little tune, and make some noise,
-There's a time... for staying dry,
+There's a time, for staying dry,
 But when we're here,
 We'll raise the glass high!
 # 24. Bury Me Beneath the Willow